yannikgaebel/AgeEstimAI/README.md

 Age estimation (AE) has been a subject of research for many years.
 Over time, various features have been investigated for their relevance in age prediction, ranging from activity and blood data to medical imaging outputs.
 Historically, the predominant methods involved manual feature extraction combined with traditional machine learning techniques.
 However, newer approaches often shifted to deep learning.
 One prominent application of deep learning in this domain is the use of facial images for age estimation.

 In age estimation research, a distinction is made between chronological age and biological age.
 The former, chronological age, refers to the number of years since birth — the conventional understanding of age.
 In contrast, biological age refers to the notion that an individual's true age might be different from their chronological age due to many factors influencing the aging process throughout their life.
-In this project, I focus on predicting chronological age, primarily because it is easier to meassure.
+In this project, I focus on predicting chronological age, primarily because it is easier to measure.

 ## Datasets